OUR MISSION

-To close the knowledge barriers to global education opportunities for community college students and those at underserved public institutions, while building a platform to connect current community college and transfer students with recruiters, stakeholders, and participants within the foreign affairs landscape.
+Our Vision: To close the knowledge barrier to access global education opportunities for community college students and transfer students.
+We are dedicated to building a platform that connects current community college and transfer students with recruiters, stakeholders, and participants within the foreign affairs, public service, and scholarship landscape.

 OUR EXECUTIVE TEAM